pax3l/m2_ovid_deities_analysis_for_quarto/README.md

-## A Quarto Manuscript Template
+## Deities rôle in Ovid's *Metamorphosis* : an analysis on Minerva, Apollo and Jupiter

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+The base of this repo is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)